Springle3152/ohapp/readme.md

 ```
 $ cd Desktop/
 ```
-Create a folder called "projects."
-Change directory into projects and create a folder called "ohapp."
+Create a directory called "projects" (directories are folders; we will call them directories).
+Change directory into projects and create a directory called "ohapp."
 This is where you will put your cloned app.
 ```
 $ mkdir projects
 $ cd projects
 ```
 To see where you are, type "pwd" in MacOS.
-You should be in the projects folder.
+You should be in the projects directory.
 ```
 $ pwd
 User/username/Desktop/projects